Minister Gould highlights budget investments to make life more affordable for Canadians

-WINNIPEG, MB, March 31, 2023 /CNW/ - Today the Minister of Families, Children and Social Development, Karina Gould, met with members of the Dr. Gerald Niznick College of Dentistry at the University of Manitoba in Winnipeg, to highlight how Budget 2023 is making life more affordable for people from coast to coast to coast, including new investments in dental care.
+THUNDER BAY, ON, April 6, 2023 /CNW/ - Today, the Minister of Families, Children and Social Development, Karina Gould, visited Family Foods Centennial in Thunder Bay, Ontario, to highlight the Government of Canada's new Grocery Rebate and how Budget 2023 is making life more affordable for people from coast to coast to coast.

 Canada has made a remarkable recovery from the COVID recession.
-Canada's economic growth was the strongest in the G7 over the last year, and today, 830,000 more Canadians are employed than before the pandemic, including 19,300 in Manitoba.
-Inflation in Canada has fallen for eight months in a row, our unemployment rate is near its record low.
-Supported by our Canada-wide system of affordable early learning and child care, the labour force participation rate for women aged 25 to 54 reached a record high of 85.7% in February.
+Canada's economic growth was the strongest in the G7 over the last year, and today, 830,000 more Canadians are employed than before the pandemic, including 361,600 in Ontario.
+Inflation in Canada has fallen for eight months in a row and our unemployment rate is near its record low.
+Thanks in part to our Canada-wide system of affordable early learning and child care, the labour force participation rate for women aged 25 to 54 also reached a record high of 85.7% in February.

 Budget 2023 builds on this important progress.

-To strengthen Canada's universal public health care system, the budget delivers $198.3 billion, including $7 billion in Manitoba, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high quality and timely health care Canadians expect and deserve.
-Budget 2023 also introduces the new Canadian Dental Care Plan, helping up to nine million Canadians.
+To strengthen Canada's universal public health care system, the Budget delivers $198.3 billion, including over $77 billion in Ontario, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high quality and timely health care Canadians expect and deserve.
+Budget 2023 also introduces the new Canadian Dental Care Plan.
+It will help up to 9 million Canadians and ensure no Canadian has to choose between taking care of their health and paying the bills at the end of the month.

 To build Canada's clean economy, the Budget makes transformative investments to fight climate change and create new opportunities for Canadian businesses and workers.
 This includes significant measures that will deliver cleaner and more affordable energy, support investment in our communities, and create good-paying jobs.